pnp/blog/content/post/microsoft-365-platform-call-11th-of-january-2022.md

     components in the SDK.
 Register for the Preview today.

--   **Building a Microsoft Teams bot for scheduling tasks and to get reminders -** this sample "Bot daily task reminder\" is about sending a proactive chat message/request to app users.
+-   **Building a Microsoft Teams bot for scheduling tasks and to get reminders -** this sample "Bot daily task reminder" is about sending a proactive chat message/request to app users.
 Users are able to schedule a recurring task and get a reminder at scheduled times via Adaptive Cards.
 Comprehensive walk-through from cloning